The Planet Organic Everyday Range

 Our new bags are made from two layers of material for strength; FSC certified sustainable eucalyptus chippings and GM-free corn, stuck together with home compostable glue.
 The bag has been certified by the TUV as OK Home Compostable and even though we hope they don’t end up here, they are certified as marine compostable too.
 When these bags break down, they will leave no toxic residue, unlike biodegradable or plastic packaging.

-How do I dispose of it?
+How do I dispose of the packaging?

 We know these options aren’t available for everyone, so if you dispose of these bags with your other waste, it will break down in landfill too and not leave any toxic residue.
 The bags will compost within one to two years, depending on the conditions.